NREL-Sienna/PowerSystems.jl/docs/src/modeler_guide/parsing.md

 data in order to be able to automatically construct time_series from raw data files.
 The following fields are required for each time array:

-* simulation:  User description of simulation
+- simulation:  User description of simulation
-* category:  Type of component.
+- category:  Type of component.
 Must map to PowerSystems abstract types (Bus, ElectricLoad, Generator, LoadZone, Reserve)
-* component_name:  Name of component
+- component_name:  Name of component
-* name:  User-defined name for the time series data.
+- name:  User-defined name for the time series data.
-* normalization_factor:  Controls normalization of the data.
+- normalization_factor:  Controls normalization of the data.
 Use 1.0 for pre-normalized data.
-Use 'Max' to divide the timeseries by the max value in the column.
+Use 'Max' to divide the time series by the max value in the column.
 Use any float for a custom scaling factor.
-* data_file:  Path to the time series data file
+- data_file:  Path to the time series data file

 PowerSystems supports this metadata in either CSV or JSON formats.
 Refer to [RTS_GMLC](https://github.com/GridMod/RTS-GMLC/blob/master/RTS_Data/FormattedData/SIIP/timeseries_pointers.json)